-Hemlock Semiconductor (US) is the only supplier listed in Table 4 that is certain to only be used in the JA Solar Vietnam ingot/wafer fabrication facility.
-Hemlock polysilicon is subject to a 53.3% anti-dumping duty for imports into China.
+Hemlock Semiconductor (US) is the only supplier listed in Table 2 that is certain to only be used in the JA Solar Vietnam ingot/wafer fabrication facility.
+Hemlock solar-grade polysilicon is subject to a 53.3% anti-dumping duty for imports into China.
 In January 2020, the Chinese Ministry of Commerce (MOFCOM) extended anti-dumping duties on US-produced solar-grade polysilicon for an additional five years.
 Thus, it is prohibitively expensive for China-based ingot-wafer companies to source solar-grade polysilicon from the US.
-Because it is unclear from JA's annual reports how much polysilicon for the full production of the ingots made in Vietnam.
-Even if it is, however, the lack of disclosures regarding the externally sources wafers and cells described above still represents exposure for the Southeast Asia supply chain.
+Because it is unclear from JA's annual reports how much polysilicon Hemlock supplies to JA Solar, it is not possible to determine if it is sufficient for the full production of the ingots made in Vietnam.
+Even if it is, however, the lack of disclosures regarding the externally sourced wafers and cells described above still represents exposure for the Southeast Asia supply chain.